qwertey6/wpimobile18b.github.io/tutorials/Camera.md

 ## Setting the manifest
-Since we are using a camera in our appliation we need to make this concrete and ensure that we don't get installed on any device that doesn't have a camera.
+Since we are using a camera in our application, we need to ensure that our app will not get installed on any device that does not have a camera.
 To do this we need to add a few lines to the manifest file.

-The manifest file is [convinneintly] located in the manifests folder.
+The manifest file is *conveniently* located in the manifests folder.
 Double click on it to open it.
 ![Manifest file location](imgs/Camera/Manifest.0.png)

+Positive
+: Note that if you have switched from the default **Android** view to **Project** view, you can locate the manifest file in `app/src/main/AndroidManifest.xml`

 Below the "application" entry add in another entry of the below:
 ```